-Here’s one that one of my friends taught me, roasting your own coffee beans at home!
+Here’s one that one of my friends taught me, pan roasting your own green coffee beans at home on the stove!
 This is the basic intro way to roast coffee beans at home.
 There are several other ways to do it, such as with a popcorn popper, or, surprise!, with an actual coffee roasting machine.

 For me at this stage in my life this is the home coffee roasting method that I use.